foromer4/netdepend/README.md

 An example config file can be found under the test/resources folder [here](https://github.com/foromer4/netdepend/blob/master/dependency/src/test/resources/config.xml).

-## Extending or replacing implementing classes
+## Extending or replacing the implementing classes

 Netdepend uses [Guice](https://github.com/google/guice) to inject dependencies between classes.
 All the plumbing is done in: